Mira Calix: Commissioned work

 Calix had a long history of creating works presented as installation, film, theatre, and dance, as well as more traditional concerts and musical performances.
 She had a collaborative practice, often working with those from other disciplines, in particular the sciences.
 These projects were commissioned by some of the world's leading institutions and were often presented as public artworks.

 In early 2008, Calix was commissioned to set Shakespeare's "Sonnet 130" to music.
 The project was curated by composer Gavin Bryars for The Royal Shakespeare Company.
-During 2007 there were two theatrical works; the first, an opera titled Elephant and Castle, for the Aldeburgh Festival, was a collaboration with composer Tansy Davies, directed by Tim Hopkins, libretto by author Blake Morrison.
+During 2007, there were two theatrical works; the first, an opera titled Elephant and Castle, for the Aldeburgh Festival, was a collaboration with composer Tansy Davies, directed by Tim Hopkins, libretto by author Blake Morrison.
 The second, Dead Wedding, premiered at the first Manchester International Festival.
 Extracts from these performances appear on the album The Elephant in the Room: 3 Commissions.
 The album also includes pieces from a video installation work titled Natures, a collaboration with video artist Quayola and cellist Oliver Coates.

-In December 2008, My Secret Heart premièred at the Royal Festival Hall in London with 100 members of Streetwise Opera.
-The installation piece, inspired by Gregorio Allegri's 17th century choral work Miserere, is a collaboration with British video artists Flat-E. In December 2009, Calix won a British Composer Award for My Secret Heart.
+In December 2008, My Secret Heart premiered at the Royal Festival Hall in London with 100 members of Streetwise Opera.
+The installation piece, inspired by Gregorio Allegri's 17th-century choral work Miserere, is a collaboration with British video artists Flat-E. In December 2009, Calix won a British Composer Award for My Secret Heart.
 It was described by the judges as "transformational, capturing raw humanity and giving voice to the disenfranchised in a sound-world which is original, absorbing and unsettling".
 My Secret Heart also won a Royal Philharmonic Society Award in 2009 and was nominated for a National Lottery Arts Award in 2010.
 The installation toured in other countries too, both with The Creators Project and The British Council.
 In February 2009, she collaborated with United Visual Artists on Chorus for the opening of the Howard Assembly Rooms in Leeds.
 The installation piece, which was also exhibited at Durham Cathedral and The Wapping Project, won an Award of Distinction in the Interactive Category at Prix Ars Electronica in 2010.
-Calix continued to work with UVA, in 2019 for an installation at 180 The Strand.
+Calix continued to work with UVA in 2019 for an installation at 180 The Strand.